SickChill/SickChill.Wiki/Episode-Status.md

 ## Episode Status

 The Episode status lets you view the current status of an episode.
-For example is it already downloaded.? still Wanted? or Snatched.? etc. What the Episode Status is effects what actions SickChill will take for the future of the episode.
+For example, is it already downloaded.? still Wanted? or Snatched.? etc. What the Episode Status is effects what actions SickChill will take for the future of the episode.

 ## Status Types